ConfederacyOfGaia/Gaia/players-guide.md

 You have learned some of the runic magic of the orcs.
 You have a large orcish tattoo, which gives you the following benefits:

-- You learn either the *blade ward* cantrip.
+- You learn either the *blade ward* or *resistance* cantrip.
+It has a range of self.
 - You learn either the *absorb elements* or *shield* spell, and can cast it once per short rest at its lowest level, without material components.
 - You learn one additional cantrip of your choice from the sorcerer's spell list.